emiliosheinz/full-cycle-fundamentals-of-software-architecture/README.md

 ## Architecture vs Design

 Learning software architecture and design are often viewed as the same, but they are actually distinct. **Architecture:** refers to the global scope of software, considering high-level aspects like componentization, communication methods, and abstractions.
 It ensures that quality attributes, high-level constraints, and business objectives are met.
 On the other hand, **Design** focuses on a more local scope, like reducing a class's responsibilities and implementing patterns to facilitate strategies.
 While all architectural activities involve design, not all design activities are architectural.
 For instance, high-level decisions like using Open Telemetry for logging are architectural, but the specific code implementation is a design decision.
 Architectural decisions impact the broader system, whereas design decisions may be more localized and not visible outside their component.
 This distinction is important, though not universally accepted.

+## Pillars of Software Architecture

+1. **Structure:** Refers to the organization of components and their relationships.
+It needs to be flexible, scalable, and maintainable, while attending the business requirements.
+1. **Components:** Are the building blocks of the system.
+They should be cohesive, loosely coupled, and reusable.
+1. **Relationship between systems:** Refers to how systems interact with each other.
+It should be clear, efficient, and secure.
+1. **Governance:** Refers to the rules and policies that guide the architecture.
+It should ensure that the architecture is properly documented, implemented, and maintained.

+## Architectural Requirements

+Architectural requirements are the constraints and quality attributes that guide the design and implementation of a system.
+They include all the areas of the company that the system will touch.
+Some examples are:

+1. **Performance:** Respond to user requests within a specific time frame.
+1. **Data Storage:** Store and retrieve data efficiently, according to the business requirements.
+A given system could be enforced by law to store their data on a specific location, for example.
+1. **Scalability:** Grow and handle increased demand.
+1. **Security:** Protect data and resources from unauthorized access and have required security certifications.
+1. **Legal and Compliance:** Comply with laws and regulations, such as GDPR, HIPAA, etc.
+1. **Audit:** Track and log events for auditing purposes.
+1. **Marketing:** Track and analyze user behavior, providing insights for marketing strategies.